Cakes Desserts Holidays

 The Chocolate Cake

-chocolate cake with piece cut out
+chocolate cake decorated with peonies

 Servings: 10 servings